How to Add Panoramas to Your Workflow

 When you think about it, panoramas are some of the most multifaceted tools when it comes to presenting your project to clients.
 It’s easy to underestimate how many ways they can be applied and how effortless it is to integrate them into every step of your workflow.
 They’re a great addition to still renderings, giving your clients the ability to literally take a look around.
 For a tutorial on how to create Enscape panoramas, take a look at our Knowledgebase article.

 Everything associated with the panorama is simple: they are easy to send, access, and view.
 Panoramas can often be a happy medium between still renderings and a full 3D walkthrough.
-Viewing them doesn’t require high powered hardware; you can had a VR experience using a smartphone.
+Viewing them doesn’t require high powered hardware; you can have a VR experience using a smartphone.
 It’s effortless to upload them to the cloud and share them via weblink or QR code.
 Integrating panoramas into your building plans, presentations, or promotional material couldn’t be easier.
 For this post, we gathered examples of how creative Enscape users get with their panoramas.
-Check of the exciting use cases to get inspired on how to add panoramas to your next project.
+Check the exciting use cases to get inspired on how to add panoramas to your next project.

 The Planning Process